Fortune Daniel Molokela-Tsiye

 - Project Management, Resource Mobilisation and Managing Donor Relations, Troparg Consulting Zimbabwe, (2003)

 - Music Rights in Zimbabwe, Zimbabwe Music Rights Association (2002)

 - Religious Liberty, Conflict Resolution and Ethics, Advocates international, Washington DC (2002)

 - Educational Concerns for the Global Technology and Environment Makerere University, Uganda (1998)

 - GCE Advanced Level, Cambridge University Local Examination Syndicate.
 (1993-94)

 - GCE Ordinary Level, Cambridge University Local Examination Syndicate (1989-1992)

-- Managing Partner at Calyx Africa from May 2017 to date.
-Whange.
+- Managing Director at Calyx Africa from May 2017 to December 2019.
+Hwange.
 Responsible for the management of all staff and overall implementation of business growth strategy plan.

 - Executive Director at AIDS Accountability International (AAI) from July 2014 to May 2017 Johannesburg.
 Responsible for the management of all staff and overall implementation of the five-year strategy plan for AAI.

-- Civil Society Partnerships Programme Manager at Southern Africa Regional Programme on Access to Medicines and Diagnostics (SARPAM), from May 2011 to current.
+- Civil Society Partnerships Programme Manager at Southern Africa Regional Programme on Access to Medicines and Diagnostics (SAPAM), from May 2011 to 2019.
 Johannesburg.
 Responsible for the coordination of the regional civil society networks on promotion of access to medicines in all SADC countries.

 - Africa Programme Officer at World AIDS Campaign International (WACI), from June 2009 to April 2011.
 Cape Town.
 Responsible for building and co-coordinating a broad based civil society network to promote Universal Access issues on HIV and AIDS across at least fifteen countries in sub-Saharan Africa